Rivers, lakes, streams, and swamps in the rainforest

 The Congo River (formerly Zaire River), is Africa's most powerful river and the second most voluminous river (not counting the Madeira and Negro which are considered part of the Amazon) in the world, with 1,500,000 cubic feet of water passing out of its mouth every second.
 It is the fifth longest river in the world, draining a basin of nearly 1.5 million square miles.

 The river is best known for its role in history.
-Known as the heart of darkness by Joseph Conrad, the river and surrounding rainforest have long been known as the mysterious land of pygmies, mythical beasts, dreadful plagues, and cannibals.
-It is a land made famous by the rigorous adventures of Stanley and Livingstone, and is known as a place of brutality and violence in the days of the Arab slave and ivory trade, its long history of tribal warfare, and the ethnic violence and massacres of today.
+Known as the heart of darkness by Joseph Conrad, the river and surrounding rainforest have long been known as the mysterious land of pygmies, brutal colonial violence, and unusual animals.

 The river itself is as turbulent as its history, though it begins peacefully enough in the savannas just south of Lake Tanganyika.
 Gradually the river widens and picks up speed until it enters the "Gates of Hell," a 75-mile long canyon of impassable rapids.
 The river emerges again, surrounded by lush tropical rainforest, as the Lualaba or Upper Congo.
 During the course of its journey through the foreboding rainforest, the river crosses the equator twice.
 Because the watershed of the Congo drains from both the Northern and Southern Hemispheres, it does not have as great seasonal fluctuations in water level as other great rivers.
 Its flow is relatively stable because part of its watershed is always in the zone of rain.
 The Upper Congo abruptly ends with Stanley Falls, a 60-mile stretch of rapids.